The Ultimate In Birding Tours

 We will also be calling in at Grytviken, a former Norwegian whaling station where we can visit the excellent whaling museum and the grave of Sir Ernest Shackleton.

 From Gough, our tour will proceed northeastwards across the South Atlantic to Tristan da Cunha, the remotest inhabited island in the world, where we will go ashore to meet some of the islanders and perhaps buy a few postage stamps – a major source of revenue in these islands.
-We also hope the weather is kind enough to allow a visit to nearby Nightingale Island, with its huge seabird colony including over two million pairs of Great Shearwaters and large numbers of Atlantic Yellow-nosed and Sooty Albatrosses, large rookery of Subantarctic Fur Seals and Southern Elephant Seals, and three endemic land birds – a thrush and two buntings.
-If we are really fortunate with the weather, we will be able to land on Inaccessible Island and seek the world’s smallest flightless bird, the intriguing Inaccessible Island Rail.
+We also hope the weather is kind enough to allow a visit to nearby Nightingale Island, with its huge seabird colony including over two million pairs of Great Shearwaters and large numbers of Atlantic Yellow-nosed and Sooty Albatrosses, large rookeries of Subantarctic Fur Seals and Southern Elephant Seals, and five endemic land birds – Tristan Thrush, Nightingale Island, Wilkins’s and Inaccessible Island Finches and of course the world’s smallest flightless bird, the intriguing Inaccessible Island Rail.

 Continuing on almost to the Equator, we will come to Ascension Island where we will visit an enormous breeding colony of Sooty Terns, circumnavigate a small islet that supports the entire world population of Ascension Frigatebirds, and perhaps visit a beach at night to witness the spectacle of Green Sea Turtles laying their eggs in the sand.
 Interesting seabirds in these waters include the ‘Ascension Storm Petrel’.

-Eventually, those we will cross the Equator and enter the North Atlantic, en route to the Cape Verde Islands, where Cape Verde and Boyd’s Shearwaters and Fea’s Petrels await us.
+Eventually, we will cross the Equator and enter the North Atlantic, en route to the Cape Verde Islands, where Cape Verde and Boyd’s Shearwaters and Fea’s Petrels await us.
 Here, sadly, it will be time to disembark from our ship for the last time and return to the ‘real world’.
-There will be an option to look for some of the islands’ endemic land birds before leaving the Cape Verdes.

 Birdquest has operated Atlantic Odyssey birding tours to the Atlantic Islands since 1990.

-Antarctica Option: There is always an Antarctic Peninsula expedition offered by Oceanwide Expeditions immediately prior to the start of the Atlantic Odyssey and operated by the same ship.
-If you are interested in signing up for both expeditions, please contact us for details.
-You will receive a 10% discount for booking the additional expedition.
+Antarctic Peninsula Extension Option: We offer a ‘guaranteed departure’ Antarctic Peninsula expedition immediately prior to the start of the Atlantic Odyssey and this is operated by the same ship, so can effectively be taken as an extension.
+If you sign up for both expeditions you will receive a 10% discount on the total cost of the combined trip.

-By going to Antarctica proper you will add Adelie Penguin, Antarctic Petrel, Antarctic Shag, South Polar Skua and possibly Emperor Penguin to the species you will record during Atlantic Odyssey and of course, you will experience the awesome scenery and sheer wonder of ‘The Last Continent’.
+By going to Antarctica proper you will add Adelie Penguin, Antarctic Petrel, Antarctic Shag and possibly even Emperor Penguin to the species you will record during Atlantic Odyssey, while the chances for Snow Petrel will be certain rather than slim, and, of course, you will experience the awesome scenery and sheer wonder of ‘The Last Continent’.

-Accommodation & Transport: We shall be sailing on the MV Hondius, a purpose-built expedition ship of 5590 tons and almost 108 metres in length operated by the well-respected Oceanwide Expeditions, which is based in the Netherlands.
-She has the highest available, Polar Class 6, ice rating for a passenger vessel.
-While very comfortable and modern, this is still not a ‘cruise ship’ in the traditional manner.
-She is specifically designed for exploring wild places and enjoying wild nature, rather than carrying huge numbers of people, with multiple restaurants and all the rest!
+Accommodation & Transport: We shall be sailing on the MV Plancius, a converted, ice-strengthened former Dutch naval vessel of 3434 tons and 89 metres in length operated by the well-respected Oceanwide Expeditions, who are based in the Netherlands.
+Plancius is a very well-loved expedition ship and nowadays one of the relatively few smaller (100 or so passengers) ships available.
+While comfortable and modern, she is not a ‘cruise ship’ in the traditional manner.
+She is specifically designed for exploring wild places and enjoying wild nature, rather than carrying huge numbers of people.

-Public facilities include a restaurant, an observation lounge/bar with panoramic views, a lecture theatre, a library and a small shop.
+Public facilities include a restaurant/lecture theatre, an observation lounge/bar with panoramic views, a library and a small shop.
 Food is plentiful, of good quality, waitress-served and prepared by experienced chefs.
 The ship carries a complement of expedition staff who, as well as guiding excursions ashore and zodiac cruises, double up as guest lecturers and give informal talks on the environment, wildlife and history of the areas visited.
-There will be at least one or two naturalists among them who will also be there to point out seabirds and cetaceans at sea.
-The bridge is normally open to all (except when the ship is docking) and the big ‘picture’ windows provide a great viewpoint whenever it is too breezy to stand comfortably at the bow.
+The bridge is normally open to all (except when the ship is departing port or docking) and provides a great viewpoint whenever it is too breezy to stand comfortably outside.

 Walking: The walking effort during our Atlantic Odyssey birding tour is mostly easy, occasionally moderate.
 (There are a few optional harder walks offered by the expedition staff, but these are for scenic views and exercise: none are necessary in order to see any important species.)